Build a WordPress website (Linux)

 2. Navigate to the details page of the target instance.
 Click Connect and select Workbench.
 Follow the on-screen prompts to access the terminal.

-2. Deploy the LNMP environment.
+2. Deploy the LNMP stack.

-This installs core components such as Nginx, MySQL, and PHP.
+Install core components such as Nginx, MySQL, and PHP.

-Step 2: Create the WordPress database
+Step 2: Create a WordPress database

 Create a dedicated database and database user for WordPress.